phpv8/v8js/README.Win32.md

 GNU/Linux.
 However it is possible (and supported) to build on Windows, using Microsoft Visual Studio.

+**These instructions are pretty dated, and Windows is not currently a officially supported target of php-v8js.**
+If you would like to make it work again, feel free to do so and provide Pull Requests as you see fit.

 Building with MinGW or Cygwin is not officially supported; mainly since Google v8 does not support builds on Cygwin (and building it on Cygwin is currently broken).